-Figure 1 Structure of Research Paradigm
+Fig. 1: Structure of Research Paradigm

-3. Methodology
+3 Methodology

 Descriptive analysis is used to explore information related to causative factor behavior, while quantitative analysis is shown to reveal the behavior of the research variables.
-Using these two analysis techniques, it is hoped that a comprehensive answer to the problem will be obtained.
+Using these two analysis techniques, this study expects that a comprehensive answer to the problem will be obtained.
 Quantitative analysis tests the conceptual model using the Partial Least Square (PLS) method [49].